babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 We should shift our fixed view of publishing JavaScript to one that keeps up with the standard which pushes forward.

 My recommendation is that package authors should continue to publish ES5/CJS under `main` for backwards compat with current tooling and workflow but also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on like `main-es`.
-I don't believe `module` should be that key.
+I don't believe `module` should be that key since it was intended only for JS Modules.

 > Maybe we should decide on another key in `package.json`, maybe `"es"`?
 Reminds me of a poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).